A characterization of finite quotients of Abelian varieties: Stable reflexive sheaves with vanishing -Chern classes

 The ``if" direction of Theorem~\ref{main} now follows from the classical uniformization result due to the fundamental work of Yau in \cite{Yau78} on the existence of a Ricci-flat metric in this case.
-See for example~\cite[\S IV.Cor.~4.15]{Kob87} or argue directly that the Ricci flat metric is actually flat using the Riemann bilinear relations (\ref{bilinear}) so that the fundamental group of $Y$ must act by isometry on the flat universal cover $\bC^n$, which then must be an extension of a lattice in $\bC^n$ by a group of isometries of the lattice fixing the origin, this latter group easily seen to be finite.\\[-2mm]
+See for example~\cite[\S IV.Cor.~4.15]{Kob87} or argue directly that the Ricci flat metric is actually flat using the Riemann bilinear relations (\ref{bilinear}) so that $\pi_1(Y)$ must act by isometry on the flat universal cover $\bC^n$ and must hence be an extension of a lattice in $\bC^n$ by a finite group.\\[-2mm]

 To prove the ``only if" direction of Theorem~\ref{main}, notice that if $X$ is a finite quotient of an Abelian variety by a finite group acting freely in codimension-$1$, then it follows from the definition that $\widehat \chern_1(\sT_X)=\widehat \chern_2(\sT_X)=0$.
 We observe easily that $X$ is normal in this case and thus according to~\cite[Prop.~5.20]{KM98} that $X$ has at most klt singularities. \\[-5mm]